 Thank you so much for journeying so far to be with us this summer.
 We are excited to have you out.
 Our location is about a two hour drive from SFO without traffic, so we ask that you plan trips accordingly for camp start and end times.

-- Departing Flights from SFO: Please schedule flights from 4:30pm onwards.
-Our shuttle will plan to leave the site at noon, but traffic can be highly variable in the Bay.
+Departing Flights from SFO: Please schedule flights from 4:30pm onwards.
+Our staff will plan to leave the site at noon, but traffic can be highly variable in the Bay.

 getting in touch during the week

 The Farm is outside of reliable cell range.
 We will be coordinating with our hosts to figure out the best plan for incoming and outgoing calls - likely a wifi based system such as Skype or WhatsApp - and will inform families well in advance of camp.

 In the event of an emergency, we suggest you send an email to the info@ address.
 The site has adequate WIFI, and we are more likely to receive your message in a timely manner through email.